henrywu2019/BentoML/docs/source/deployment/aws_lambda.rst

 deployment with single command, and customize deployment to fit your needs with parameters such as `memory_size` and `timeout`

-To deploy BentoService to AWS Lambda, use `kappa lambda deploy` command.
+To deploy MyModel to AWS Lambda, use `kappa lambda deploy` command.
 Deployment name and bento service name:version tag is required.

 .. code-block:: bash